 The downside: it’s generic.
 You can set up cart recovery and basic flows, but you’ll hit limitations if you grow.

-When to use it: You’re just starting (< $10K/month revenue), you want free, or you’re testing before investing in a real platform.
+When to use it: You’re just starting, you want a low-friction entry point, or you’re testing before investing in a dedicated ecommerce lifecycle platform.

 Recharge + Email Integration